dc-nrx/SwiftPaginator/README.md

 🚧 UNDER CONSTRUCTION 🚧

-Even though does the job properly, at the moment undergoes a major architectural refactor.
+Even though does the job properly, at the moment undergoes a major architectural refactor. (the view model part, mostly)

 Thus, should anyone like to use it in his or her project - you might want to wait a little bit for the new version.